Status of NEC (Necrotizing Enterocolitis) Litigation

 Abbott Labs moved to have the suit dismissed in August 2021.
 Still, U.S. District Judge Stefan Underhill denied the company’s motion to dismiss and allowed legal proceedings in the infant formula lawsuits to continue.

-A sampling of other cases against the maker of Enfamil formula and maker of Similac show several filed in the US District Court for the Southern District of Illinois in 2021, including:
+A sampling of other cases against the maker of Enfamil formula and maker of Similac show several filed in the U.S. District Court for the Southern District of Illinois in 2021, including:

 - Luna v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Holbrook v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Holden (Johnson) v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Cravey v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Little v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Mann v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Osborne v.
-Abbott Laboratories, Inc.
+Abbott Laboratories

 - Monzon v.
 Abbott Laboratories